It’s the season for Girl Scout Cookies! My daughter is an active Girl Scout. And this year, I am a co-leader. I’m seriously involved now!!! LOL

 It started when I sold a few Girl Scout Cookies to my friends.
 She had no communication throughout the transaction and I wanted to find a way to get her involved.
 So I gave her some paper, markers, stickers and marching orders to create a small thank you note.

 People wound up loving the notes.
 She had fun being creative.
-And it started this crazy gift exchange where my friends were buying cookies and sending her fun cards and surprises.
-So of course, my daughter was motivated to write more thank you notes!
+And it started this crazy gift exchange .
+My friends were buying cookies and sending her fun cards and surprises.
+This motivated my daughter to write more thank you notes!

 So consider the benefits of thank you cards: